varnish/Varnish-Book/varnish_book.rst

 - If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when starting the corresponding tools.

+In addition the ``varnishncsa``-tool is often used to write apache-like log files.

 .. container:: handout